Yes (Yes album): Recording

 With their contract secured, Yes recorded their debut album in the spring of 1969, mostly at Advision with additional sessions at Trident Studios in London.
 Anderson and Banks recalled that the band were in the studio for between one and four weeks.
 They were joined by producer Paul Clay and engineer Gerald Chevin (and John Anthony at Trident).
 Banks was unsure as to how Clay became involved in the album; he deemed Clay unfit for the job, for he had worked on film soundtracks and knew little about working with rock bands, which caused the album to lack in quality as a result, with Bruford's drums sounding "like biscuit tins" and Banks' guitar sounding "clangy".
 Banks nicknamed Chevin "The Weasel" or "The Ferret", for his small stature and glasses that made him resemble "a rocket scientist from the 1950s", and for his general distaste for rock music.
 Chevin also consistently asked the band to turn their levels down, much to the dislike of Banks, who would put his guitar levels up when no one was looking.

 Recording was also met with technical difficulties, with the group spending two days trying to get a Hammond organ for Kaye to play on to function correctly.
 They hired one to use, for Kaye owned a Vox Continental disguised as a Hammond.
-These sessions marked Bruford's first time in a professional recording studio, and it was only when the album was nearly complete that he realized he could alter the volume levels of the other band members' instruments in his headphones.
+These sessions marked Bruford's first time in a professional recording studio, and it was only when the album was nearly complete that he realised he could alter the volume levels of the other band members' instruments in his headphones.
 Instead, he recorded his parts with the guitar loud in one ear "and nothing else in the other".
-Bruford described his playing on the album as "a mishmash of everything I'd heard" and later recognized his naive playing, specifically to "swing on the cymbals".
+Bruford described his playing on the album as "a mishmash of everything I'd heard" and later recognised his naïve playing, specifically to "swing on the cymbals".
 Around the third day of recording, Ertegun visited the studio to hear what had been put down, but the band had nothing to play for him.